muhammadshaban89/Ansible-Learn/Anisble_Variables/README.md

 [servers:vars]
 user=joe
 ```

-Some disadvantages of this approach are that it makes the inventory file more difficult to work
+*Some disadvantages of this approach are that it makes the inventory file more difficult to work
-with, it mixes information about hosts and variables in the same file, and uses an obsolete syntax
+with, it mixes information about hosts and variables in the same file, and uses an obsolete syntax*
----

 **Using Directories to Populate Host and Group Variables :**